-If your parent/grandparent was at a doctor’s appointment or in the hospital, would you know how to advocate them?
+If your parent/grandparent were at a doctor’s appointment or in the hospital, would you know how to advocate them?
 Would you know how to help them make the best medical decisions?

 YOUR GOAL: Get a clear picture of what is going on.

-A good physician is one that helps you get a clear understanding of what is happening..
+Sometimes you luck out because you have a physician who is a good communicator (that’s a good doctor!)
 Realistically, not every physician is skilled in communicating.
 If you have a physician who isn’t gifted in communication and getting a new doctor is not easy, don’t fret.
-If you can get a clear picture of what is going on in your loved one’s health and have good questions that can help you determine the next best steps, then you can should feel good because getting a clear picture of what’s happening is half the battle.
+If you can get a clear picture of what is going on in your loved one’s health and ask great questions, this can help you determine the next best steps for someone you love (or even you!)

 - What does this term mean?